fablestudio/fable-saga/README.md

 Install PyCharm (optional)
 --------
 Just a recommendation for our internal team who want to get this setup.
-You can use any IDE you want.
+Community folks can use any IDE you want.
 * Download and install the latest [PyCharm Community Edition](https://www.jetbrains.com/pycharm/download/other.html)
 * Open fable-generative-agents in PyCharm
 * Configure interpreter: